Direct File Import

 Improved Flexibility and Ease of Use

 Users can import DXF and PDF file formats directly into the control software for any ULS laser system.
-In addition to these formats, XLS users can also import slices from 3D solid models in STL format and import G-code files.
+In addition to these formats XLS and ULTRA users can import G-code files, and XLS users can import slices from solid models in STL format.

 DXF File Format

 The DXF import process supports vectors only and will parse a DXF file for all vector data.
 Color assignments in the DXF file format are preserved and used to assign process type and settings to each vector path allowing users to assign different processes and settings to different colored vector paths in the design file.
 Users can specify scale and also force the design to the center of the field to eliminate issues with coordinate systems in the DXF file format.
 High fidelity vector data is passed to the laser system control software allowing for a high level of accuracy when working with 2D CAD data.

 The PDF file format supports both raster and vector data.
 Color assignments in the PDF file format are preserved and used to assign process type and settings to both raster and vector data allowing users to assign different processes and settings to different colored elements in the design file.
 Support for both raster and vector data makes the PDF file format very versatile for importing designs for laser engraving, marking and cutting.